My name is Simeon Burke and I live and work in the UK. Welcome to my blog. Thank you for reading. Allow me to introduce myself and this website.

 Folks will often feel it is foolish to lay one’s cards on the table, but there’s nothing I find more interesting than talking about what makes people tick.

 I try and write first and foremost with an eye to the Christian tradition.
-My own part of the woods is Protestant, though broadly so (I have worshipped in Methodist, Church of Ireland and Baptist churches, was baptised in the Church of Scotland and currently worship in the Church of England, where my wife is a curate).
-I’d broadly describe myself as Reformed in the Cranmerian sense—I find great comfort, encouragement and challenge in the liturgy of the Book of Common Prayer (I really buy into James KA Smith’s insight that we are liturgical creatures and that carefully developed and crafted liturgy shapes our habits, words and postures as disciples of Christ).
-I have a great interest in the world of the early Christians and the lives and thought of the Church Fathers and Mothers of the first three centuries, and beyond.
+My own part of the woods is Protestant, broadly speaking.
+I have worshipped in Methodist, Church of Ireland and Baptist churches, was baptised in the Church of Scotland (well, the North Sea, technically) and currently worship in the Church of England, where my wife is a curate.

 Why am I writing?